-Since you already know how to read and write Army Time, you probably want to know how to convert Military Time to Standard Time and vice versa.
+Since you already know how to read Military Clock, you probably want to know how to convert Military Time to Standard Time and vice versa.

-I created two tools.
-First one is for converting Military to Standard Time and the second one from Standard to Military Time.
+I created two tools for converting the 24-hour time format.
+The first one is for converting Military to Standard Time and the second one from Standard to Military Time.